 Recycling Provides Options for Construction Debris

 How much waste is typically produced on a construction project?
-A breakdown of the average C&D (Construction & Demolition) types of debris would look like this:
+The debris on an average C&D (Construction & Demolition) site is made up of the following:

 - 6 % Residential construction